 In the opinion of Locke Lord LLP, Bond Counsel, based upon an analysis of existing law and assuming, among other matters, compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986, as amended (the "Code").
-Interest on the Bonds will not be included in computing the alternative minimum taxable income of individuals or, except as described herein, corporations.
+Interest on the Bonds will not be included in computing the alternative minimum taxable income of individuals.
 Under existing law, interest on the Bonds is exempt from Massachusetts personal income taxes, and the Bonds are exempt from Massachusetts personal property taxes.
 Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the Bonds.
 See "Tax Exemption" herein.
-The Bonds will not be designated as "qualified tax-exempt obligations" for purposes of Section 265(b)(3) of the Code.
+The Bonds are not designated as "qualified tax-exempt obligations" for purposes of Section 265(b)(3) of the Code.

-TOWN OF BARNSTABLE, MASSACHUSETTS \$9,875,000 GENERAL OBLIGATION MUNICIPAL PURPOSE LOAN OF 2018 BONDS
+TOWN OF BARNSTABLE, MASSACHUSETTS \$10,540,000 GENERAL OBLIGATION MUNICIPAL PURPOSE LOAN OF 2019 BONDS

-DATED

-Date of Delivery
+DATED Date of Delivery

-DUE February 15 (as shown below)
+February 15 (as shown below)

-The Bonds are issuable only in fully registered form without coupons and, when issued, will be registered in the name of Cede & Co., as Bondholder and nominee for The Depository Trust Company ("DTC"), New York, New York.
+The Bonds are issuable only in fully registered form, registered in the name of Cede & Co., as Bondowner and nominee for The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository for the Bonds.
-Purchases of the Bonds will be made in book-entry form, in denominations of \$5,000 or any integral multiple thereof.
-(See "Book-Entry Transfer System" herein.)
+Purchases of the Bonds will be made in book-entry form in the denomination of \$5,000, or any integral multiple thereof.
+(See "THE BONDS -Book-Entry Transfer System" herein.)

 Principal of the Bonds will be payable February 15 of the years in which the Bonds mature.
-Interest on the Bonds will be payable February 15 and August 15, commencing August 15, 2018.
+Interest on the Bonds will be payable February 15 and August 15, commencing August 15, 2019.
 Principal and semiannual interest on the Bonds will be paid by U.S. Bank National Association, Boston, Massachusetts, as Paying Agent.
 So long as DTC or its nominee, Cede & Co., is the Bondowner, such payments will be made directly to such Bondowner.
 Disbursement of such payments to the DTC Participants is the responsibility of DTC and disbursement of such payments to the Beneficial Owners is the responsibility of the DTC Participants and Indirect Participants, as more fully described herein.

-The Bonds are subject to redemption prior to their stated maturity dates as described herein.
+The Bonds will be subject to redemption prior to their stated maturity dates as described herein.